webplatform/docs/tutorials/mobile_mobifying/index.md

    media="only screen and (max-width: 800px)" href="/static/css/mobile.min.css" />
 </pre>

-[/static/css/base.css <code>base.css</code>] has always defined the main look and feel of html5rocks.com, but now we're applying new styles (in [/static/css/mobile.css <code>mobile.css</code>]) for screen widths under 800px.
+[http://www.html5rocks.com/static/css/base.css <code>base.css</code>] has always defined the main look and feel of html5rocks.com, but now we're applying new styles (in [http://www.html5rocks.com/static/css/mobile.css <code>mobile.css</code>]) for screen widths under 800px.
 Its media query covers smart phones (~320px) and the iPad (~768px).
 The effect: we're incrementally overriding styles in <code>base.css</code> only as necessary to make things look better in mobile.

-Some of the styling changes that <code>mobile.css</code> enforces:
+Some of the styling changes that <code>mobile.css</code> enforces are:

 * Reduces extra whitespace/padding across the site.
-Small screens means space is at a premium!
+Small screens mean space is at a premium!
 * Removes <code>:hover</code> states.
 They'll never been seen on touch devices.
 * Adjusts the layout to be single-column.
 More on this later.
 * Removes the <code>box-shadow</code> around the site's main container div.
 Large box shadows reduce page performance.
-* Used CSS flex box model <code>box-ordinal-group</code> to change the ordering of each section on the homepage.
+* Uses CSS flex box model <code>box-ordinal-group</code> to change the ordering of each section on the homepage.
 You'll notice that "LEARN BY MAJOR HTML5 FEATURE GROUPS" comes before the "TUTORIALS" section on the homepage but after it on the mobile version.
 This ordering made more sense for mobile and didn't require markup changes.
 CSS flexbox FTW!
 * Removes <code>opacity</code> changes.
 Changing alpha values is a performance hit on mobile.

 ==Mobile meta tags==